 The element of a tendency to corrupt and deprave is important.
-It has been said that historically the test was largely ignored at common law and that, if material was found to be 'obscene' in the ordinary meaning of the word, the tendency to deprave and corrupt was presumed.
-If that was true, the effect of the statutory enactment of the definition in 1959 was to tighten the definition by requiring proof of an actual tendency to deprave and corrupt.8

-Under the 1959 Act, in Anderson9 (a famous case involving a publication called the 'Oz School Kids' Issue'), the conviction was quashed because the judge left the jury with the impression that 'obscene' meant 'repulsive', 'filthy', 'loathsome' or 'lewd'.
+It has been said that the test was largely ignored at common law and that, if material was found to be 'obscene' in the ordinary meaning of the word, the tendency to deprave and corrupt was presumed.
+If that was true, the effect of the statutory enactment of the definition in 1959 was to tighten the definition by requiring proof of an actual tendency to deprave and corrupt.
+In Anderson (a famous case involving a publication called the 'Oz School Kids' Issue'), the conviction was quashed because the judge left the jury with the impression that 'obscene' meant 'repulsive', 'filthy', 'loathsome' or 'lewd'.
 An article might be all of these and yet not have a tendency to deprave and corrupt.
 Obscenity should, it is submitted, be a high threshold.
-Sexually explicit material is not necessarily obscene.10 real caution must be exercised when assessing the tendency to deprave or corrupt of acts which Parliament has not provided should be subject to the criminal law, provided the likely audience is not under 18 or otherwise vulnerable.
-That is particularly so because whilst they may well be construed to be 'repulsive', 'filthy', 'loathsome' or 'lewd', and so fall under ordinary language to be classified as obscene, that will not suffice for obscenity under the Act.11
+Sexually explicit material is not necessarily obscene.
+In the conviction was a tendency to deprave and corrupt.
+Obscenity should, it is submitted, be a high threshold.
+Sexually explicit material is not necessarily obscene.